hep-gc/cloudscheduler/agents/README.md

-# Cloud Scheduler version 2
+# Cloud Scheduler version 2 Agents

 A csv2_htc_agent is required for each HTCondor instance using CSV2's VM provisioning.
 Every instance of CSV2 has HTCondor and this agent installed and running.
 If you wish